 NSDate object from components.

-NSCalendar -dateFromComponents: is the method you'll use here:
+NSCalendar -dateFromComponents: is the method used for this purpose:

 NSCalendar *calendar = [NSCalendar currentCalendar]; NSDateComponents *components = [[NSDateComponents alloc] init]; [components setYear:1987]; [components setMonth:3]; [components setDay:17]; [components setHour:14]; [components setMinute:20]; [components setSecond:0]; NSLog(@"Awesome time: %@", [calendar dateFromComponents:components]);